 |‘A Day at the Bench’ (handbook) [pdf 502 KB]|

 |‘A Day at the Bench’ (videos)|

-To make an application, you need to fill out the Victorian Civil and Administrative Tribunal Application form, available from the Tribunal or the Tenants Union.
+To make an application, you need to fill out the Victorian Civil and Administrative Tribunal Application form.
 Follow the instructions on the form.
 Make sure that where the form asks you to name the landlord, you put the landlord’s name and not the name of the agent.
 If the landlord is a company, include the ACN.
 If you are a public tenant, your landlord will be the Director of Housing.